bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.06/Maui.Progression.Post.06.md

 <TargetFrameworks>net6.0;net6.0-android;net6.0-ios;net6.0-maccatalyst</TargetFrameworks>
 ```

 Here's the kicker.
 Modify the OutputType to *conditionally* generate an Exe for everything except the `net6.0` framework.
-DLL is the default when EXE isn't selected.
+DLL is the default when Exe isn't selected.

 ```xml
 <OutputType Condition="'$(TargetFramework)' != 'net6.0'">Exe</OutputType>